hamzacrichlow/LiesNLegends/README.md

 ## Acknowledgements

-I want to thank the Apple Developer Academy for granting me with an amazing new skill set.
+I want to thank the Apple Developer Academy for teaching me an amazing new skill set.
 I would also like to give a special thanks to my team "First Person Coder" who gave their all to develop this gaming app in a timely manner.

 ## Authors